 Unrestricted operating budgets

-Forty three percent of the university’s consolidated budget is restricted.
-The unrestricted portion, 57 percent, constitutes the general operating budget, which the university can deploy as required.
-Note, however, that even among the general operating budget there are “non-discretionary” costs, such as the costs of electricity, heating and cooling, and insurance.\
+42 percent of the university’s consolidated budget is restricted.
+The unrestricted portion, 58 percent, constitutes the general operating budget, which the university can deploy as required.
+Note, however, that even among the general operating budget there are “non-discretionary” costs, such as the costs of electricity, heating and cooling, and insurance.

 Where the money is spent

 The consolidated budget of $1.9 billion is spent in several primary areas: